California State Jobs

 Upload your documents as PDF files and submit through CalCareers before the filing deadline.
 Filing deadlines are strict — late applications are not accepted.

 After submitting, your application status in CalCareers will update as the agency processes it.
-Response times vary considerably by department:
+Timelines vary considerably by department, position, and volume of applicants — the figures below are rough estimates based on common applicant experience, not official CalHR benchmarks:

 During this wait, consider applying for other vacancies in the same classification — your eligibility is valid across all state agencies.